mongodb/docs/source/includes/api/list-tables/hosts/response.rst

      - Name of the shard to which this process belongs.
 Only present if the process is part of a sharded cluster.

-   * - slaveDelaySec
+   * - secondaryDelaySecs
      - number
      - Number of seconds this :term:`replica set` member's data trails the :term:`primary`.
 If this value is set to ``0``, the member is not configured as a delayed member.
-       For additional details on slave delays, see :manual:`Delayed Replica Set Members </core/replica-set-delayed-member>`
+       For additional details on secondary delays, see :manual:`Delayed Replica Set Members </core/replica-set-delayed-member>`

    * - sslEnabled